Skip to main content

 Intrigued by the possibilities of this life-changing profession?
 Read on to explore whether it could be the right fit for you.

-What Is Clinical Mental Health Counseling, and Why Is It Important?
+What is Clinical Mental Health Counseling, and Why is It Important?

 According to Dr. Matt Glowiak, a clinical faculty member at Southern New Hampshire University (SNHU), clinical mental health counseling is a therapeutic process in which licensed professionals help their clients address and manage emotional, psychological and behavioral challenges.
 It serves to promote well-being, enhance coping skills and facilitate personal growth through talk therapy, assessment and the development of effective management strategies.